madebywild/wild-next/README.md

 You will probably run into lots of issues the longer you work on a commit, so it is recommended to setup linting in your code editor as well to mitigate issues right as they occur.
 This is not necessary, but helps.
 Since the `package.json` has the right rules in it, your local Eslint Editor Plugin will use the same rules.
 Here are a couple of handy links: [Atom Plugin](https://github.com/AtomLinter/linter-eslint), [Sublime Plugin](https://github.com/roadhump/SublimeLinter-eslint), [WebStorm](https://www.jetbrains.com/help/webstorm/eslint.html), [vim](https://medium.com/@hpux/vim-and-eslint-16fa08cc580f), [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-### Component Guidelines

-As soon as your component has more than 300 lines, you should split it up into child components, unless you can express a valid reson why you'd rather not want to.

 ### Shader import

 We use a custom webpack loader so you can import the strings of `.glsl`-files.
 You can then import other shader files as if it were SASS and you have the great glsl syntax highlighting that you love.